What Really Happened to Pan Am? The Hijacking That Destroyed an Empire

 The families of victims have spent decades pushing for a full accounting.
 As recently as 2024, new legal proceedings in Scotland have been examining whether the full truth has ever been told.

-Whether Pan Am was specifically targeted because of its American identity, or because of alleged US intelligence operations it had been used to support, or simply because it was a high profile target, has never been definitively answered.
+Whether Pan Am was targeted because of its American identity, or because of alleged US intelligence operations it had been used to support, or simply because it was a high profile target, has never been definitively answered.

 The What-If: Would Pan Am Have Survived?

-This is the question aviation historians keep coming back to.
+This is the question ongoing.

 The honest answer is probably not, but Lockerbie accelerated the end by years and made a recovery impossible.